The Top Cholesterol Facts

 Only the cell membranes of animal tissue contain cholesterol.
 Cell membranes of plants are composed of fiber, not cholesterol.
 When you see “no cholesterol” on a package of fruit, vegetables, grains, or even vegetable oil, don’t believe that the manufacturer has done you a favor by removing the cholesterol.
 There was no cholesterol in these foods to begin with.
 While cholesterol is essential to life, the body makes all the cholesterol it needs.
 You can live quite well, even better, with eating little or no cholesterol.

-What cholesterol does.
 Cholesterol enters the body from saturated fats in animal sources, such as meat, poultry, egg yolks, liver, butter, cheese, and other dairy products.
 The cholesterol goes to the liver where it joins the cholesterol that is made there.
-The cholesterol is transported from the liver to the cells by low density lipoproteins (LDL), which acts like a nutritional ferry boat, loading up the cholesterol and navigating through the bloodstream, stopping at cells and depositing cholesterol to the cells that need it.
-If a cell already has enough cholesterol, it “refuses delivery” of the cholesterol cargo.
+It is transported from the liver to the cells by low-density lipoproteins (LDL), which acts like a nutritional ferry boat; loading up the cholesterol and navigating through the bloodstream, stopping at cells and depositing it to the cells that need it.
+If a cell already has enough, it “refuses delivery” of the cholesterol cargo.
 The excess LDL stays in the blood where the cholesterol is deposited in the walls of arteries, causing atherosclerotic plaque.
 The more plaque that builds up, the narrower the arteries become, until eventually the blood supply to vital organs is reduced.
 This is why LDLs are known as the “bad cholesterol.”*

 But take heart, a nutritional rescuer is also present in the bloodstream, the high density lipoproteins, or HDLs.
 These are known as “good cholesterol,” since they travel like a vacuum cleaner through the bloodstream, picking up excess cholesterol in the bloodstream, and also possibly sucking the cholesterol from the fat-laden plaques.
 The HDLs carry this excess cholesterol back to the liver, which converts it to bile, which is eliminated into the intestines.
 How your liver handles cholesterol is determined primarily by genetics, and secondarily by your diet.